 You'll probably realize - after having laid the foundation by setting up new phases - that working in a team often helps.
 So let's check how you can cooperate by using projects.
 In each project, you mostly have one person who takes decisions and multiple people that contribute.
 Teamleader Focus offers you the option to grant different rights to participants based on their role.

-Budget spent on a project displays your client's budget and how much billable hours are spent.
+Budget spent on a project displays your customer's budget and how much billable hours are spent.
 Budget management on projects is a way to keep track of the predetermined budget you and your customer have agreed upon.
 By allocating resources and estimating time on billable tasks & meetings, you'll know if you are going over budget.

 Each project visualizes its profit by giving an overview of the costs you've incurred in relation to the revenue of the project.
 Read more about profit on projects here!